bhstark2/babel-information-model/draft-ietf-babel-information-model-09.md

 babel-interface-reference:
-: Reference to an IPv6 interface object as defined by the data model (e.g., YANG {{RFC7950}}, BBF {{TR-181}}).
+: Reference to an interface object that can be used to send and receive IPv6 packets, as defined by the data model (e.g., YANG {{RFC7950}}, BBF {{TR-181}}).
   Referencing syntax will be specific to the data model.
 If there is no set of interface objects available, this should be a string that indicates